jtfarrington/football_event_tracking/README.md

 ## Acknowledgments

-This project was built following the excellent tutorial by [\[Original Creator Name\].](https://www.youtube.com/@codeinajiffy) The core tracking and team assignment functionality is based on their work.
+This project was built following the excellent tutorial by [codeinajiffy].(https://www.youtube.com/@codeinajiffy) The core tracking and team assignment functionality is based on their work.

 **My contributions include:**
 - Complete pass detection system with accuracy tracking